Lines of descent in the deterministic mutation-selection model with pairwise interaction: Main results and constructions

-To determine the true ancestry of the line at present, we independently sample the type for each line at backward time~$r$ according to~$(1-y_0,y_0)$ and propagate the types up to time~$r=0$ (the present), using the same rules as in the finite Moran model (see Figs.~\ref{fig:peckingordersel}--\,\ref{fig:peckingordermut}).
-In this way, we can determine the distribution of the type of the sampled individual along with its ancestry.
+As in the finite case, the untyped picture turns into a typed one by assigning a type to each line of the ASG at backward time~$r=t$ (the past), this time by sampling independently according to~$(1-y_0,y_0)$.
+We then propagate types and resolve the ancestry according to the usual rules up to time~$r=0$ (the present), see Figs.~\ref{fig:peckingordersel} and \ref{fig:peckingorderint}.
+In this way, one determines the distribution of the type of the sampled individual along with its ancestry.